 Wellness Court is an alternative to regular criminal court that offers a supervised program designed to address the conditions that may contribute to re-offending.
 Many people in the criminal justice system have issues, such as mental health problems, addictions, or cognitive challenges, that often interfere with an their ability to change their lives and stay...

-The Domestic Violence Treatment Options Court (DVTO) is an alternative court process which allows people who have used violence against a spouse to take responsibility for their behavior and receive support and counseling.
+The Intimate Partner Violence Treatment Options Court (IPVTO) is an alternative court process which allows people who have used violence against a intimate partner to take responsibility for their behavior and receive support and counseling.
 The program provides opportunities for therapy and counseling that can reduce the risk of re-offending.
-When the police lay a charge involving...
+When the police lay a...